BOND REPORT: Treasury Selling Pressure Pushes 10-year Yield Above 2.15%

 Rising yields suggest that investors are expecting a slightly greater chance that the Fed may continue on its current rate increase path.
 Wall Street is pricing in a roughly 47% chance of another rate increase by the end of 2017, up from 27% late last week, according to CME Group data (http://www.cmegroup.com/trading/interest-rates/countdown-to-fomc.html).

 The monthly Job Openings and Labor Turnover Survey, or JOLTS report, for July revealed tightness in labor markets as the number of firms reporting difficulties filling job vacancies neared a 16-year high.
-Meanwhile, the small business optimism index rose a negligible 0.1 point to 105.3.
-The positives instead showed up in the capital expenditures sentiment index, which rebounded to a 13-year high.
+Meanwhile, the National Federation of Independent Business reported that its small-business optimism index (admin.marketwatch.com/Filing/HeadlinePulse.aspx?contentType=PulseNews&docType=91) rose a negligible 0.1 point to 105.3.
+The positives instead showed up in the capital expenditures sentiment index, which rebounded to a post-recession high.

 "The recent recovery in business equipment investment has further to run," said Andrew Hunter, U.S. economist at Capital Economics, in a note.

-He felt the bump in the capital spending index ran counter to the view held by conservative economists and President Donald Trump that postcrisis financial regulations like Dodd-Frank were preventing small businesses from accessing loans.
+He felt the bump in the capital spending index ran counter to the view held by J.P.
+Morgan Chase CEO Jamie Dimon and President Donald Trump that postcrisis financial regulations like Dodd-Frank were preventing small businesses from accessing loans.

 On the auction front, the Treasury Department sold $20 billion in nine-year, 11-month 2.25% notes.
 Like Monday's auction of three-year notes, the sale had trouble whetting investors' appetites with investors concerned last week's yield decline was overdone.